mishapadidar/alpha_particle_opt/lab_notebook.md

     - if the QS sol is different, then we are in a local minima
   - make line between bad sol and nearby QS sol.
   - determine if QS gradient is in hessian null space at the bad sol.

-- select 1 sol with small losses
-  - establish (local) optimality
-  - determine the constraint activity
-  - compute sensitivity to constraint parameters
-  - check if the QS gradient is in the null space of the hessian at the good sol

 ## Long Term: